comp129/comp55/docs/labs/JavavsCPP.md

 Say we have 2 files HelloWorld.java and HelloWorld.cpp and both output the phrase "HELLO WORLD"

-To compile and run these files, in the Command Line Terminal go to the directory that the files are stored in your system
+To compile and run these files
+In the Command Line Terminal go to the directory where the files are stored in your system

   cd path/to/your/directory